Welcome to my Press Room!

 Her debut picture book, VOLCANO DREAMS: A STORY OF YELLOWSTONE, illustrated by Marlo Garnsworthy, features the science behind the Yellowstone super volcano (Web of Life Books 2018).
 Her second picture book, WINTERGARDEN, illustrated by Jasu Hu, is out from Neal Porter Books in November 2023.

-Janet’s next novel is a companion book for THE CHARMED CHILDREN titled THE ARTIFACT HUNTERS (Viking, 2020) and she has several more projects in the wings, including CARRY ME HOME, out from Simon & Schuster in 2021.
+Janet’s companion book for THE CHARMED CHILDREN is titled THE ARTIFACT HUNTERS (Viking, 2020) and a contemporary novel, CARRY ME HOME, out from Simon & Schuster in 2021.

 Janet is a 2010 graduate of the MFA/Writing for Children and Young Adults program at Vermont College of Fine Arts.
 A former high school English teacher, former regional advisor for the Society of Children’s Book Writers and Illustrators, Janet lives with her family in Bozeman, Montana.